Jun0908/KessyNuma/README.md

-# kessyNuma　Public Goods Funding Simulation with AI Agents
+# kessyNuma: Public Goods Funding Simulation with AI Agents

 ## **Overview**
 This project introduces a **public goods funding simulation** where **AI-generated virtual residents** participate in decision-making using **Quadratic Voting (QV)** and **a Polymarket-inspired mechanism** for municipal currency distribution.
 By integrating **Celestia** for data availability, this system enhances **community-driven resource allocation** and **civic engagement** in local governance.